GoogleCloudPlatform/container-definitions/ubuntu1804_rbe/README.md

 Python 2, Python 3, Go.
 It also includes the following tools: binutils, curl, ed, file, git, openssh client, wget, zip.
 Note this container does not include Bazel.

-This image is not made publicly available at this moment.
+This image is published at https://console.cloud.google.com/marketplace/details/google/rbe-ubuntu18-04.